top of page

 ON THIS DAY

-Villa were without a win in three League games and fell to 5th in the table after 12 games.
+• Villa extend their winless run to 3 League games under John Gregory and fall to 5th in the table after 12 games.

 Aston Villa